donami/OOD-1415-markus-hederstrom/Assignments/Use_Cases.md

 **Use Case:** Interact with character
 **Actors:** Player, System
 **Description:** A player enters a dungeon and discovers a character.
 Player presses key to start a dialog between the two.
 The system displays the dialog.
+**Preconditions:** 1.
+Player must be in a cave.
+2. There must be a character in the cave
 **Concerned user stories:** 18

 | Actor                                                               | System                                                             |